River Sections of Washington State

 Elwha River (Glines Canyon to Hwy 101)

-Tieton River (Rimrock to Windy Point) note: the Tieton is often touted as a "Class 4" run at the end of the season, but in actuality it nearly defines Class 3 continuous whitewater.
+Tieton River Rafting (Rimrock to Windy Point) note: the Tieton is often touted as a "Class 4" runs at the end of the season, but in actuality it nearly defines Class 3 continuous whitewater.
 With relatively warm water temperatures and easy access to a road for evacuations, the Tieton is a great choice for an intermediate whitewater run, and there is a reason it is so popular late in the year.
-It is rather wooded and brushy, so don't take it lightly..
+The Tieton River rafting experience can be difficult for beginners.
+The river itself is rather wooded and brushy, so don't take it lightly.
 Flip recoveries and rescues must be done in moving whitewater, so it's not the best beginner run.

 White Salmon River (BZ Corner to Buck Creek) note: not including Husum Falls as it is easily avoidable if the drop isn't desired.
 The White Salmon may be a higher classification but it's dangers are more manageable during typical flows due to it's more straight forward tendencies.